Aleksandra Joksimović: Government official

 In 2001, Joksimović was appointed as an assistant minister in the Yugoslavian ministry of foreign affairs, leading the directorate-general of information, press, and culture.
 She served in this role until 2004.

 She argued against the possible breakup of Yugoslavia into its constituent republics of Serbia and Montenegro in January 2001, arguing that this would jeopardize investments.
 In May of the same year, she announced that Yugoslavia would need to eliminate eleven of its embassies as a cost-cutting measure.

 In 2002, United Nations official Carla Del Ponte charged that Yugoslavian officials were allowing accused war criminal Ratko Mladić to remain at liberty.
 Joksimović rejected this charge, saying that officials were not aware of Mladić's whereabouts.
 She welcomed the start of the Srebrenica war crimes trial at the International Criminal Tribunal for the Former Yugoslavia (ICTY) the following year, saying that Serbian citizens had been poorly informed about the 1995 Srebrenica massacre and that the trial would help Serbians come to terms with the events of the Bosnian War.

 Joksimović represented Serbia and Montenegro (as Yugoslavia had been renamed by this time) at the thirteenth summit of the Non-Aligned Movement in Kuala Lumpur in February 2003.
-In October of the same year – acting as a representative of the DS rather than in a government capacity – she travelled to Sao Paulo to officially bring the DS into the Socialist International.
+In October of the same year – acting as a representative of the DS rather than in a government capacity – she travelled to São Paulo to officially bring the DS into the Socialist International.